xmartlabs/python-template/README.md

 ![Screenshot](.docs/images/shell.png)

 ## Admin
 The template includes an admin interface via [SQLAdmin](https://github.com/aminalaee/sqladmin).
 It's a flexible admin that can be configured in many ways.

-One note: it's not recommended to include relationships in the `column_list`, because it's not very optimal in terms of DB requests in those cases.
+*One note: You should be careful when adding relationships to the list or detail pages (specially large many-to-many / one-to-many relationships), because it's not very optimal in terms of DB querys in those cases (all the related objects would be loaded in memory).*

 ![Screenshot](.docs/images/admin.png)